 When I was thirty I cut off all of my hair.
 I did it slowly.
-First I cut off four inches.
-Two weeks later I went back to my hairdresser and asked her to cut off four more.
-Two weeks after that I asked her to cut it all off.
+First, I cut off four inches.
+Two weeks later, I went back to my hairdresser and asked her to cut off four more.
+Two weeks after that, I asked her to cut it all off.

 I was living with a man, at the time, who consistently broke my heart and was pursuing a career that didn’t want me.

 It’s funny to me now that I didn’t see the connection.
 After all, my hair had defined me at various stages throughout my life.

-When I was a young girl it was flaxen, storybook princess hair that my great grandmother liked to braid because she’d gone blind and mostly deaf at ninety-six and touching my hair brought her back to the world.
+When I was a young girl, it was flaxen; storybook princess hair that my great grandmother liked to braid because she’d gone blind and mostly deaf at ninety-six and touching my hair brought her back to the world.

 Then my hair became a curse.
 It betrayed me by growing in coarse, frizzy and unruly.
 I wanted to contain and control and annihilate it.
 It made me feel self-conscious and ugly.

-Until I turned twenty in the mid-80s and then it was badass heavy metal hair that didn’t require extensions or hairspray to be huge.
+Until I turned twenty, in the mid-80s, and then it was badass heavy metal hair that didn’t require extensions or hairspray to be huge.
 It made me feel fierce.
 It made everything and anything seem possible.

-Until I turned thirty and it just became too much.
+Until I turned thirty in my painful relationship, and it just became too much.

 Too much to manage, too overwhelming for someone as exhausted as I’d become.
 And so I let my hair go.
 Inch by inch, it fell to the floor and was swept away.
-Without my hair I felt raw and vulnerable.
+Without my hair, I felt raw and vulnerable.
 Unrecognizable to myself.

 But that wasn’t entirely bad.
 Because I also felt somehow lighter, too.
 As if I’d shed a dead skin.

 First, I let go of the career.
-Next I let go of the man.
-And then I let go of thinking I knew anything about anything and I just stopped.
+Next, I let go of the man.
+And then, I let go of thinking I knew anything about anything and I just stopped.
 And waited.
 And did nothing.

-And while I did nothing I let my hair start to grow.
+And while I did nothing, I let my hair start to grow.

 When it reached the tips of my ears I went back to school.
-When it reached my chin I graduated and started a new career.
-When it reached my shoulders I fell in love again, got married and had my babies.
+When it reached my chin, I graduated and started a new career.
+When it reached my shoulders, I fell in love again, got married and had my babies.

-As I approach fifty I can’t help but let it continue to grow, just to see exactly how far it will go.
+As I approach fifty, I can’t help but let it continue to grow, just to see exactly how far it will go.

-There may come a time I’ll need to cut all of it off again and if that day comes I will try to read the strands of hair lying at my feet, like tea leaves, and trust they will tell me which way to go next.
+There may come a time I’ll need to cut all of it off again, and if that day comes, I will try to read the strands of hair lying at my feet, like tea leaves, and trust they will tell me which way to go next.

 Have you changed your hair when you needed to change your life?
 I’d love to hear your story!
 And share this one if this resonates. xo S